bitch don't worry when you get assaulted we're going to blame you.

 ^Which is why I have few beliefs to begin with.
 It's always safer that way.
 There's grains of truth on all sides of the argument.
 Though, in this scenario, I don't particularly mind my belief being disproven.

+@43 Just wanted to point out that the fact that you tried to talk like your conception of a smart person doesn't change the fact that you're a fucking idiot.
 Why are you even brining up your point?
 Is it because we should return to your idea of what people viewed rape as?
 We have pretty conclusively proven that women are people, that they shouldn't be raped, and that those views were barbaric.